cscw2015/maverick/Interim/Interim.md

 ## Impact

-- project can immediately offer two things:
+This project immediately offers two things to the city of Victoria:
-1. Outside perspective on current communication practices within the government, which may help identify flaws in communication practices
+1. It offers an outside perspective on current communication practices within the government, which may help identify flaws in communication practices; and
-2. Transparency on communication practices employed by the government, so controversies like the current BC government FOI requests can be avoided
+2. It offers transparency on communication practices employed by the government, so citizens of Victoria can be more aware of how the city operates on a technical level.

-- scale and time frame of project don't allow for in-depth analysis
+A longer time frame for this study could have allowed for follow-up interviews, observation of private meetings (as opposed to primarily public forums), or even designing and testing a new suite of software that focuses in particular on the needs of the municipality of Victoria.

-	- similar studies could be conducted on other municipal governments, provincial governments or even federal
+Similarily, this study could also be modified to assess similar issues on a provincial or federal scale.
+Such modified studies would need to have a broader focus (they may involve assessing the public's desires of the government vs. the government's responsibilities towards communications and data privacy) and would require a much larger time frame.

-	- larger time frame would allow for observation of different meetings and follow-up interviews
+These types of studies are rarely conducted, in comparison to other fields of work.
+Typically, government organizations are audited by a specific subset of companies, but these audits tend to focus on ensuring the government is up to the current standard.
+Our study looks to go beyond the current standards and afford the opportunity for technological innovation, as a benefit for the public.

 ##Appendices